Dawn Dickson: PopCom

 Dickson launched Shoe Vending International, Inc. (renamed Solutions Vending International, Inc. in 2014 and PopCom in 2017) to build vending machines in order to sell her shoes.
 She found a supplier in the United Kingdom and placed her first Flat Out of Heels machine in Hartsfield Jackson Atlanta International Airport, followed by LIV Nightclub in Fountainbleu Hotel in Miami, Bayside Marketplace in Miami, My Fair Sweets in Atlanta, MGM Grand Casino in Las Vegas and she held pop-up shops with the machine in venues around the country.
 In 2014 Dickson was invited to appear on the CNBC/Yahoo web show "Your Biz Fix" hosted by Marcus Lemonis.
 After the show Dickson decided to build vending machines for more than just Flat Out of Heels and in 2020 Dickson received a patent for the PopShop Digital vending machine.

 In 2019, Dickson raised a security token offering (STO) when she secured over $1 million for PopCom using equity crowdfunding and, in 2020, started a second equity crowdfunding campaign that raised $1.07M.
 The campaign eventually closed in 2022, with PopCom crowdfunding a total of $6 million from over 10,000 investors.
 Being an early adopter of crypto currency and blockchain technology, she was invited to testify before a Congressional committee on small business in March 2020 in a hearing titled Building Blocks of Change: The Benefits of Blockchain Technology for Small Businesses.

 Other projects

 Dickson is the host of the BARS!
 Podcast where she discusses how to be an entrepreneur.
 She is also the owner of Nia Studio, a yoga studio named after her daughter located in Columbus, Ohio.

-Awards

-Dickson received the Women's Entrepreneurship Day Organization’s Technology Pioneer Award at the United Nations in 2022, celebrating her as a trailblazer and innovator in her field.
-The prestigious award, also recognized by the US Congress, highlights women entrepreneurs and the meaningful impact they are having on the world.

-Books

-Dickson released a book in 2021 alongside co-author Frederick Kevbe Akpoghene titled Started in the DM: Using Social Media to Find the One.
-The book came from Dickson being too busy to actively date and chronicles the story of how her future husband found his way into her Instagram Messages, along with discussions on how businesspeople can use social media to assist with their own dating journeys.

-In 2021 Dickson signed a publishing deal with Penguin Books to publish a new book titled Built Differently in 2023.